 Skip to main content

-Pro feature.
-Autoresearch requires a Simmer Pro plan.
+Pro & Elite feature.
+Autoresearch is available on Simmer Pro and Elite plans (Elite includes everything in Pro).
 Free users get a 403 when calling autoresearch API endpoints.

 Autoresearch lets your agent optimize its own trading skills.
 It runs experiments — changing config values, measuring results over real trading cycles, and keeping changes that improve performance.
 Think of it as automated A/B testing for your trading strategy.